Pixel-Nova-Apps/simmerpos.com/_pages/support.md

 ## Contact support

-For any support questions, to book a demo or to request a feature, email simmer@pixelnova.co.nz
+For any support questions, to book a demo or to request a feature, email <a href="mailto:simmer@pixelnova.co.nz">simmer@pixelnova.co.nz</a>.

 ## Getting started video